A.K. Burns: Early life and career

-Early work
+Collaborative Artworks

-Burns moved to New York City in 2003, where she was introduced to the collective Lesbians to the Rescue (LTTR) through Lanka Tattersall.
+Burns moved to New York City in 2003, where she was introduced to the collective Lesbians to the Rescue (LTTR).
 Burns worked closely with LTTR both as a graphic designer for the publication and as a contributing artist.
 The expansive community of queer artists Burns met through LTTR were formative for Burns’ later collaborations.
 In 2007 Burns began her MFA in Sculpture at Milton Avery Graduate School of the Arts at Bard College.
 On the first day of classes at Bard, Burns met her future wife Katherine Hubbard who was pursuing her MFA in Photography.
 Burns and Hubbard would go on to collaborate on many projects beginning with The Brown Bear: Neither Particular nor General, a performance that intentionally conflated the hair and art salon as a site for public engagement developed through a residency at Recess in 2010, and The Poetry Parade, a thematic migrating feminist literary intervention that took place within the collections of public art museums at Museum of Modern Art in 2012 and the Whitney Museum of American Art in 2015.
 Burns’ time at Bard resulted in a series of other pivotal collaborations.
 In 2009, Burns co-founded Randy Magazine with Swedish photographer, gallerist and publisher Sophie Mörner.
 Randy was a publishing and curatorial project that brought together trans-feminist perspectives celebrating the politics of art, sexuality and aesthetics.
 Randy issues were compiled in 2016 in the book Randy 2010-2013, published by Capricious Publishing.